michael-bailey/restaurant-orm/docs/html_semantic.md

 ## Header

-This is generaly used at the top of a page to indicate the pages title
+This is generaly used at the top of a page to indicate the pages title.

 ## Nav

 the nav tag denotes a navigation area where a group of links are held

-this allows easy access to common links on the page
+this allows easy access to common links on the page.

 ## Article